ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

    * If the virus scanner finds a virus, then the system rejects the packet.
    * If the virus scanner do not finds a virus, then the system moves the packet to DMZ file system.
 3. **Packet Integrity Check** - Calculates a hash sequence of the packet and compares with that of the hash sequence received from the registration client, to verify that the packet was not tempered during transit.
 Refer below for the process:
-   * Fetches the hash sequence for the registration id from registration sync list table.
+   * Fetches the hash sequence for the registration id from registration-sync list table.
    * If registration id is not available then responds with an error code.
    * Calculates the hash sequence using the check sum utility.
    * Compares the hash sequences and if the hash sequences do not match, then responds with an error code.
 If the hash sequence matches then the system proceeds further to another step.